 Cute and cuddly, the Cotonese are hybrids of the Maltese and Coton de Tulear.
 The Cotons are referred to as “royal comedians” with high energy and friendliness.
 It’s a good thing these are among the many qualities inherited by the Cotonese.

-Available in white and cream colors, this hybrid sports long dense fur.
-Bcause it can tangle easily, regular brushing and grooming routine is a must to keep them looking great.
+Available in white and cream colors, this hybrid has long dense fur.
+Because it can tangle easily, regular brushing and grooming is a must.
 With much of the face covered in fur, only the nose, dark round eyes and ears are evident.

-Their laid-back attitude is what renders this hybrid easy to train.
-But do expect the Cotonese to bark loudly every time a stranger comes onto their property.
-You’ll also want to keep the dog hydrated throughout the day to prevent overheating.
+Their laid-back attitude is what makes them easy to train.
+But do expect the Cotonese to bark loudly at everyone and everything that comes onto your property.
+You’ll also want to keep the dog hydrated, as to prevent overheating.